plan-net/core4/CONTRIBUTE.md

 the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check this list (link) as you might find out that you don't need to create one.
-When you are creating a bug report, please include as many details as possible.
+When you are create a bug report, please include as many details as possible.

 >If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

+.. change to only open an issue if no other issue is adressing the same problem.
+..
+If bug still perists after issue has been marked as "fixed", open a new one
+.. with link to the original?

 How Do I Submit A Bug Report?